 Our management uses EBITDA to assess financial performance and debt service capabilities.
 In assessing financial performance, our management reviews EBITDA as a general indicator of economic performance compared to prior periods.
 Because EBITDA excludes interest, income taxes, depreciation and amortization, EBITDA provides an indicator of general economic performance that is not affected by debt restructurings, fluctuations in interest rates or effective tax rates, or levels of depreciation and amortization.
 Our management believes this type of measurement is useful for comparing general operating performance from period to period and making certain related management decisions.
-Nevertheless, our management recognizes that there are material limitations associated with the use of EBITDA as compared to net income, which reflects overall financial performance, including the effects of interest, taxes, depreciation and amortization.
+Nevertheless, our management recognizes that there are material reflects overall financial performance, including the effects of interest, taxes, depreciation and amortization.